-Receipt of guaranteed Ph.D. funding is conditional on successful completion of M.S. requirements (including defense of thesis).
-If the student fails to complete M.S. requirements by the end of the twelfth week of their fifth M.S. semester, the student's guaranteed support from the department will be deferred.
-Guaranteed support will not resume until the academic-year semester that follows the academic-year semester when M.S. requirements are met prior to its twelfth week.
+Receipt of guaranteed Ph.D. funding is conditional on successful completion of MS requirements (including defense of thesis).
+If the student fails to complete MS requirements by the end of the twelfth week of their fifth MS semester, the student's guaranteed support from the department will be deferred.
+Guaranteed support will not resume until the academic-year semester that follows the academic-year semester when MS requirements are met prior to its twelfth week.
 Any university support provided to the student during the lapse period will count against contract duration.

-If circumstances beyond the control of the student prevent the student from meeting the deadline, an appeal may be made to the Graduate Studies Committee to use one semester of the financial aid allotment from the Ph.D. program to complete the M.S. requirements.
+If circumstances beyond the control of the student prevent the student from meeting the deadline, an appeal may be made to the Graduate Studies Committee to use one semester of the financial aid allotment from the Ph.D. program to complete the MS requirements.
 In their appeal, the student must clearly explain the circumstances that prevented completion in two years.

-November 2014 -- addendum
+November 2014 -addendum

-(approved, Grad Studies Committee, Oct 15, 2014 to be presented to December facstaff meeting)
+(approved, Grad Studies Committee, Oct 15, 2014)

-Students admitted to continue to the Ph.D. program following the above process who do not complete the M.S. requirements and begin the Ph.D. program by one year after application to continue must submit these materials:
+Students admitted to continue to the Ph.D. program following the above process who do not complete the MS requirements and begin the Ph.D. program by one year after application to continue must submit these materials:

-- a new letter of support from Ph.D. advisor - explanation of delay in M.S. completion
+- a new letter of support from Ph.D. advisor - explanation of delay in MS completion